siba-sundar/QuantumFleet/README.md

 ### Quantum
 - Python 3.8+
-- Cirq for quantum computing
+- Qiskit for quantum computing
 - NumPy and Pandas for data processing
 - Matplotlib for visualization
 - Scikit-learn for preprocessing